the-sisyphean/AutoJudge/readme.md

 This project automates that process using Machine Learning while using only **textual description**.

 By analyzing the textual description of a problem, the system predicts:
-Difficulty Class: Categorizes problems into Easy, Medium, or Hard Difficulty Score: Assigns a precise numerical score (1 – 10)
+**Difficulty Class**: Categorizes problems into Easy, Medium, or Hard **Difficulty Score**: Assigns a precise numerical score (1 – 10)

+## DataSet Used
+The dataset was given dataset by ACM which contained:
+[]Title
+[]Description
+[]input_description
+[]output_description
+[]sample_io
+[]problem_class
+[]problem_score
+[]url

+## Data Preprocessing
+1. The title,sample_io,url did not seem to contribute to guess the difficulty level so they were removed.
+2. No null entries, but handled the empty strings by replacing.
+3. Kept the numbers and math symbols for sure as they tell how tough a problem could be.
+4. Converted the special characters like ö to normal characters.
+5. Lowercased everything.
+6. Removed stop words while preseving few.

-## Approach & Feature Engineering
+## Feature Engineering

 Simple word counts were insufficient.
 The final model uses a Hybrid Feature Set to capture both technical language and mathematical constraints.